-Have you been shamed for acting like or doing any of the following things — or have you been self critical presuming that because you cannot shake feelings of profound social dread, massive existential boredom, and feelings of hopelessness that something is wrong with you as person rather than with the way you mindfully created your lifestyle?
+Have you been shamed for acting like or doing any of the following things — or have you been self-critical presuming that because you cannot shake feelings of profound social dread, massive existential boredom, and feelings of hopelessness that something is wrong with you as a person rather than with the way you mindfully created your lifestyle?

 Because Autistic females who are incredibly normal and in a category of super cool genetic human all of their own tend to share the following traits even if their social and cultural experiences and tastes differ from other people’s with the same neurotypical super skill set.

 1. Intense emotions: In particular, separation anxiety, stress, anxiety, or distress.
 This is coupled with an inability to be comforted by affection, distracted by a toy or change in situation, or by discussion or conversation with an adult.
 Anxiety and “shyness” is very common.